muratk3n/thirdwave/en/tweets/2019/week28.md

 ---

-Wut?

-"@Intel_sky 🚨 High Expected strike will be made by #IAF 🇮🇱 & #USAF 🇺🇸 in Syria very soon".
+"@Intel_sky High Expected strike will be made by #IAF & #USAF in Syria very soon".

 *2019-7-6 13:21:25*